-Comprehensive income includes net income, foreign currency translation adjustments, and unrealized gains and losses on investments that are excluded from net income and reflected in shareholders' equity.
-The entire accumulated other comprehensive income balance as of December 31, 2014 and 2013 represents foreign currency translation adjustments.
+Comprehensive income includes net income and foreign currency translation adjustments that are excluded from net income and reflected in shareholders' equity.
+The entire accumulated other comprehensive income balance as of December 31, 2016 and 2015 represents foreign currency translation adjustments.